mamund/vocabulary-manager/docs/vocabulary-manager-quick-start.md

 Searchable HTML Vocabulary
 ```

 The Markdown vocabulary is the source.

 The validator checks it.

 The builder publishes it.

+The resulting vocabulary provides a stable domain language for the API design work that follows.